 Jonathan Zimmerman teaches education and history at the University of Pennsylvania.
 He is the author of The Amateur Hour: A History of College Teaching in America, published by Johns Hopkins University Press.
-He is the co-author (with Signe Wilkinson) of Free Speech, And Why You Should Give a Damn, which will be published in the spring by City of Light Press.
+He is the co-author (with Signe Wilkinson) of Free Speech, And Why You Should Give a Damn, which was published in April by City of Light Press.

 The Donald McNeil controversy has long roots.
 A historian of free speech explains.

 It’s chilling when my fellow liberals like Nancy Pelosi start talking about “incitement of insurrection,” a charge that’s been used against the Left and doesn’t apply here.